inmbolmie/elfacun/COMPATIBILITY.md

 [https://goneill.co.nz/chess.php](https://goneill.co.nz/chess.php)

-_"DGT", "Millennium" and "Mephisto" are trademarks of their respective owners.
+_"DGT", "Millennium", "Mephisto" and "Chessnut" are trademarks of their respective owners.
 All the trademarks are used nominatively to indicate compatibility, and do not indicate affiliation to or endorsement by the trademark owners._